creakosta/cordova-plugin-ogury/README.md

 ## Usage

 The Ogury Javascript functions are available to use in the app.
+Please see the Ogury documentation.
 There are no Typescript definitions available.